AikidoSec/firewall-node/docs/esm.md

 ## Known issues

-- The app might crash on startup if used together with some packages that use the Node.js Asynchronous Module Customization Hooks, like the tapjs test runner, due to bugs in Node.js itself.
+- The app might crash on startup if used together with some packages that use the Node.js Asynchronous Module Customization Hooks, like Sentry or OpenTelemetry, due to bugs in Node.js itself.
 - Zen can not protect ESM sub-dependencies of a ESM package.
 For example if a ESM package `foo` imports a sub-dependency `bar` that is also an ESM package, Zen will not be able to protect the code in `bar`.
 This is because the V8 engine does not allow Node.js to observe the evaluation of inner ESM packages (yet).

 Relevant links: